 - Helping roots take in water by osmosis.

-- Regulating water pressure via small openings in the leaves.
+- Regulating water pressure via small openings in the leaves (stomata).

 Nitrogen, phosphorus, and potassium can justly be considered the building blocks of plant nutrition because they are so essential.

 Unfortunately, farmers and gardeners all too often focus exclusively on providing their plants with NPK and forget about the trace minerals (also known as micronutrients) that plants need, as well.
-Plants rarely show signs of a zinc, manganese, or molybdenum deficiency.
-When animals and humans eat crops or forages that have been grown on micronutrient-deficient soils for extended periods of time, however, their health may suffer.
+Plants rarely show overt signs of a zinc, manganese, or molybdenum deficiency, although they often fail to thrive in subtle ways.
+But when animals and humans eat crops or forages that have been grown on micronutrient-deficient soils, their health may suffer.